ispyb/py-ispyb/CONTRIBUTING.md

 # How to contribute to py-ISPyB

-Before submiting the code to the repository please read these contributing guidelines.
-The aim of these guidelines is to help the developers community to maintain the code stable and reusable.
+Before submitting the code to this repository please read these contributing guidelines.
+These guidelines aim to help the developer community to maintain the code stable and reusable.

-Thsi is a contribution guide for [py-ISPyB](https://github.com/ispyb/py-ispyb).
+This is a contribution guide for [py-ISPyB](https://github.com/ispyb/py-ispyb).
 If you would like to learn more about the project, please start with the [README](https://github.com/ispyb/py-ispyb/blob/master/README.md).

 This guide is intended for members of the ISPyB collaboration with contributor access to the repository.
 If you are not a member but would like to contribute, please contact us.